alexej-schelle/Bec-Symmetry-Breaking/README.md

    start_temp # in units of nKin the source code # <br>

-   as required and run the simulation with python > bec_symmytry_breaking.py with Python Version 3.7. <br><br>
+   as required and run the simulation with python bec_symmytry_breaking.py with Python Version 3.7., or higher. <br><br>

-   The Source code is gratned with MIT LICENSE :
+   The Source code is granted with MIT LICENSE :

    -1- :